 1. Spend time outdoors.

 Even when it’s cold outside, getting sunshine on your face can help reduce the severity of the winter blues.
-In addition, research shows that spending time in nature reduces anxiety and depressive thoughts.
+In addition, research shows that spending time in nature is linked to cognitive benefits, improvements in mood, and supports positive mental health and emotional well-being.
 Get the whole family outside as often as possible.

 2. Get moving.